f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 rxPwr measures the amount of optical power (light) received by the transceiver on the receive (Rx) side of the optical module.
 Monitoring rxPwr helps ensure reliable optical communication and provides early warning of potential link degradation or failure.
 The receive power threshold for a specific transceiver has reached a threshold indicating either an rx pwr high alarm status, rx pwr high warn status, rx pwr low alarm status, or rx pwr low warn status.
 Run the **show portgroups** command to see what the current values are for that transceiver / portgroup.

 Below is an example of a rxPwr low warning trap for Lanes: 1,2,3,4 Receiver power **low warning** on portgroup2.
-The first trap is an **alertEffect=1** indicating an warning condition, and the second trap is an **alertEffect=0** indicating a warning clear condition.
+The first trap is an **alertEffect=1** indicating a warning condition, and the second trap is an **alertEffect=0** indicating a warning clear condition.

 .. code-block:: bash